ai4life-opencalls/oc_2_project_13/README.md

 # CalciumImagingDenoising
-Application of different denoising models to Calcium Images
+Application of different denoising models to a Calcium Imaging dataset.

 ## Setting Environment